-We have audited the accompanying Statements of Plan Net Assets and Statements of Changes in Plan Net Assets of the State of New Mexico Educational Retirement Board (the "ERB"), as of and for the years ended June 30, 2011 and 2010, as listed in the table of contents.
-We have also audited the Schedule of Revenues and Expenses - Budget and Actual (Non-GAAP Basis) shown as supplemental information for the year ended June 30, 2011, as listed in the table of contents.
-These financial statements and schedule are the responsibility of ERB's management.
-Our responsibility is to express opinions on these financial statements and schedule based on our audits.
+We have audited the accompanying Statements of Plan Net Position and Statements of Changes in Plan Net Position of the New Mexico Educational Retirement Board (the "ERB") as of and for the years ended June 30, 2012 and 2011, as listed in the table of contents.
+We have also audited the Schedule of Revenues, Appropriations and Expenses-Budget to Actual (Non-GAAP) for the New Mexico Educational Retirement Board shown as supplementary information as of and for the year ended June 30, 2012.
+These financial statements are the responsibility of the ERB's management.
+Our responsibility is to express opinions on these financial statements based on our audits.